briwagner/OAuth_JWT_recipes/README.md

 ## Information Security
 Note!
-In the following sections we will be updating files to include data that must be secured: your applicaton's integration key, its secret, and its private key.
+In the following sections we will be updating files to include data that must be secured: your applicaton's integration key, and its private key.
 Safeguard this information appropriately!

 ## Service Integrations and the OAuth JWT flow